NBA 2K: Gameplay

 Each installment in the NBA 2K series emulates the National Basketball Association, and present slight improvements over the previous installments.
 As such, gameplay simulates a typical game of basketball, with the player controlling an entire team or a select player; objectives coincide with the rules of basketball and presentation resembles actual televised NBA games.
 Various game modes have been featured in the series, allowing for gameplay variety.
 Numerous elements of the games feature customizable options.
 Each game features the teams and players from the current NBA season; historic NBA teams and players have also been featured, as have EuroLeague teams and (starting with NBA 2K20) WNBA teams.
 NBA 2K21 expanded WNBA integration with The W, a dedicated career mode allowing players to create a WNBA My PLAYER and compete across all 12 teams.
 Fictional players and teams can also be created and compiled.

-A staple of the series is its career mode, which has been described as a sports-themed role-playing video game.
+A staple of the series is its career mode, which has been described as a sports-themed role-playing game.
 ESPN NBA Basketball was the first game in the series to feature such a mode, but it wasn't until NBA 2K10 and its successors that the mode became a more integral part of the series.
 The mode was initially titled 24/7, before being changed to MyPlayer, and settling on MyCareer.
 The modes center on the basketball career of the player's created player; the player customizes several aspects of their player and plays through their career in the NBA.
 Key events in the player's career are depicted, such as the draft and their retirement ceremony.
-A storyline is often present in the modes, and high school and college-level basketball has also been depicted.
+A storyline is often present in the modes, and high school- and college-level basketball has also been depicted.
 The player upgrades their player's attributes as they play, and can participate in off-court activities.

-Another mainstay of the series is a mode allowing the player to assume control of an NBA franchise, acting as general manager.
+Another mainstay of the series is a mode allowing the player to assume control of an NBA franchise, acting as a general manager.
 The mode has been featured in numerous NBA 2K games and is often titled Association; the most recent games in the series feature the MyGM and MyLeague modes.
 In the modes, the player controls virtually all aspects of a team, rather than just playing games with the team.
 As the player simulates through seasons, they must satisfy the needs of the team's personnel and the owner.